 So suppose you intend to mend a painting mistake or strip the whole surface for reuse; the job is tiresome.

 And mind you, it doesn’t promise better outcomes, primarily if you don’t get it right.

 You can use proven skills and correct solvents to sand off acrylic paint from canvas.

 Not to forget, you have to be cautious when handling chemical solvents.

 The list below demonstrates how to sand off acrylic paints from the canvas.
 Keep reading for more details.

-There are many inexpensive solvents you can use to strip acrylic paint from the canvas.
-Some of the common options include mineral spirits, turpentine, and rubbing alcohol.
+You can use many inexpensive solvents to strip acrylic paint from the canvas.
+Common options include mineral spirits, turpentine, and rubbing alcohol.

 You then insert the canvas inside with the painted surface facing downwards.
 Then let the canvas absorb the solvent for merely an hour.